paulloz/godot-ink/CONTRIBUTING.md

 # Testing and filling issues

 If you experience any unexpected behaviour while using godot-ink, please submit a [GitHub issue](https://github.com/paulloz/godot-ink/issues/new/choose) using the appropriate template.
-Before your submission, take a minute to search if your problem has already been reported.
+Before your submission, take a minute to make sure your problem hasn't been already reported.

 # Submitting changes